Navigation Information

 Masters of foreign flag vessels must report arrivals immediately to U.S. Customs at the first U.S. port of entry.
 Boaters entering Canadian waters must contact a reporting station at their first opportunity.

-Detailed instructions can be found on the U.S. Customs and Border Protection Leaving NYS Canal's Website and Canada Boarder Services Agency Leaving NYS Canal's Website websites or by calling:
+Detailed instructions can be found on the U.S. Customs and Border Protection and Canada Border Services Agency websites or by calling:

 • U.S. Customs: (800) 827-2851